ReidsGuides.com

 More importantly there are long sections devoted to how each Byway qualifies in terms of those six core categories; archaeological, cultural, historic, natural, recreational, and scenic--and that's the kind of esoteric background rarely gathered together in one spot for you to explore.

-The site does not, unfortunately, have links to lodging or dining options along the way—which is why there's a whole list of good guidebooks for road trips—including one produced by the folks at National Geographic designed specifically for these scenic America's Byways—back up this page a bit on the right.
+The site does not, unfortunately, have links to lodging or dining options along the way—which is why there's a whole list of good guidebooks for road trips on this site—including one produced by the folks at National Geographic designed specifically for these scenic America's Byways.

 See you on the road!